 Syllabus: 1MA1 (Linear)

-All exam boards have a two-tier structure for the Mathematics GCSE: Foundation and Higher.
+All the Exam boards have a two-tier structure for the Mathematics GCSE: Foundation and Higher.
 The girls are taught in three or four sets, depending on the individual needs of each cohort.
 The decision about the tier of entry for each girl is generally made after the summer exams in Lower V, although there is further scope to drop down to the Foundation Tier after the mock exam in Upper V (January).
 Most girls will take the Higher Tier, but in all cases the Tier is selected to maximise each girl’s opportunity for success.
 A pass is set at grade 4.
 There are equally weighted papers, each of 90 minutes.